vanja-ivancevic/forge-old-school-shandalar/README.md

-# Forge: Old-School Shandalar Edition
+# Forge: Shandalar - "The First 10 Years" Edition

-This is a fork of the official **[Forge MTG Engine](https://github.com/Card-Forge/forge)**, specifically modified to provide an "Old-School" Shandalar adventure mode experience.
+This is a fork of the official **[Forge MTG Engine](https://github.com/Card-Forge/forge)** adventure mode, crafted to recreate a nostalgic "Old-School" Shandalar adventure mode experience, focusing on the golden age of Magic: The Gathering between 1993-2003.

 This version updates Forge's Shandalar campaign to primarily use cards with the original ("old-border") frames, focusing on sets from **Alpha through Scourge (up to May 2003)**.